-IFRS 16 new leases standard – impacts processes of lessees around the globe.
+IFRS 16 impacts the processes of lessees around the globe

 IFRS 16 (International Financial Reporting Standards) new leases standard takes effect from accounting periods beginning on or after 1 January 2019.
 The new leases standard – IFRS 16 – will require companies to bring most leases on-balance sheet from 2019.